- How to proceed?

 - Go to the next step.

 - Specify whether you want to use the programming charter.
 The programming charter corresponds to a programming standard that can be applied to the entire application.
 This standard is used to prefix the different project elements, the variables, ...
-See Programming charter for more details.
+See Code style for more details.
 Go to the next step.

 - Select the style book used if necessary.
 This style book will be proposed by default when creating a window or report and it will be applied to all new controls.
 This option can be modified in the description window of the project ("Style" tab).